How do TXTImpact Text Credits Work? Simple Guide to SMS, MMS & RCS Text Credits and Optimization Tips

 To avoid this:

-Result: Your message stays within 160 characters, sends as one SMS, and costs less.
+Result: Your message stays within 160 characters, is sent as one SMS, and costs less.

 How to Use SMS Credits More Efficiently?
 (Optimization Tips)